awsdocs/amazon-dynamodb-developer-guide/doc_source/switching.capacitymode.md

 +  If you're using the AWS Management Console, the console estimates initial provisioned capacity values based on the consumed read and write capacity of your table and global secondary indexes over the past 30 minutes\.
 To override these recommended values, choose `Override recommended values`\.
 +  If you're using the AWS CLI or AWS SDK, choose the right provisioned capacity settings of your table and global secondary indexes by using Amazon CloudWatch to look at your historical consumption \(`ConsumedWriteCapacityUnits` and `ConsumedReadCapacityUnits` metrics\) to determine the new throughput settings\.
 **Note**
- If switching a global table to provisioned mode, look at the maximum consumption across all your regional replicas for base tables and global secondary indexes when determining the new throughput settings\.
+ If you're switching a global table to provisioned mode, look at the maximum consumption across all your regional replicas for base tables and global secondary indexes when determining the new throughput settings\.

 ## Managing Auto Scaling<a name="switching.autoscaling"></a>